 How to Convert Month name to Month Number in Excel

-In this example, we will learn how to convert month`s name into its equivalent month number.
+In this example, we will learn how to convert a month`s name into its equivalent month number.
 In our example, Column A contains the 12 months name.
-We want to convert these months name into its equivalent month number.
+We want to convert these months’ names into their equivalent month number.
 The process is given below.

 - Type the formula =MONTH(DATEVALUE(A2&”1″)) in cell B2